 Tanya: So a little more fundamental, not just an advertising gimmick.
-But it sounds to me what you’re saying is the purpose has to be not just something that you create in order to make marketing materials or advertising materials or to be able to have it solely outwards focussed.
-It is something that truly permeates throughout the organisation in terms of everyone, at every level, understanding that that is the overriding purpose of what we’re doing.
+But it sounds to me what you’re saying is the purpose has to be not just something that you create in order to make marketing materials or advertising materials or to be able to have it solely outward focused.
+It is something that truly permeates throughout the organization in terms of everyone, at every level, understanding that that is the overriding purpose of what we’re doing.

 Suzanne: That’s well said.
-Let me give you an example: Deloitte’s purpose is to make an impact that matters and that impact needs to be felt by our clients, our people and our communities.
-So if you think about the interpretation of that, that really guides a lot of our activity and certainly influences how we spend our time and prioritise time and investments and all those sorts of things.
-That means that as we deliver work, we are very much focussed on the impact of the work we do, not just the work.
+Let me give you an example: Deloitte’s purpose is to make an impact that matters, and that impact needs to be felt by our clients, our people, and our communities.
+So if you think about the interpretation of that, that really guides a lot of our activity and certainly influences how we spend our time and prioritize time and investments and all those sorts of things.
+That means that as we deliver work, we are very much focused on the impact of the work we do, not just the work.
 That sounds really simple, but it actually is very deliberate.
 It means that we go about delivering that work in a much different way.
 The community piece, for us, is very important.
-We’ve had Impact Day for many, many years, where everyone in our global organisation spends time giving back to their community.
+We’ve had Impact Day for many, many years, where everyone in our global organization spends time giving back to their community.

 Tanya: How do you look at a company and decide this is a purpose-driven company versus one that’s not a purpose-driven company?

 Suzanne: It’s easier to see it when it’s not than when it is.
 Certainly we’ve all been around organizations, either personally and professionally, where it becomes something they say and not something they do.
 Usually that’s when you see the cracks in the armor.